 Inspiring a Shared Vision

-A leader must have a vision of where the group is going and provide a direction in which to take them.
+A leader must have a vision of where the group is going and provide a direction to take them.
 A goal is critical in this regard.
 If one is not realized, aimless wondering is sure to be the result.
 Still, having a vision or goal is not enough.
-A leader must be able to not only realize a vision, but they must effectively share the vision, and more or less “sell” that vision to the group, so as to inspire them to make the journey with the leader who seeks to take them there.
-This can be done by simply being genuine in regard to the goal and the mission itself.
+A leader must be able to not only realize a vision but must effectively share it and more or less “sell” that vision to the group to inspire them to make the journey with the leader who seeks to take them there.
+This can be done by simply being genuine regarding the goal and mission.
 The point is that the group must know the journey is worthwhile.

 Three specific activities that could be implemented to enhance your use of “Inspiring a Shared Vision” in your own leadership journey could be as follows:

-Define: You need to not only determine what the ultimate goal or vision is, but you need to clearly define that goal so as to ensure that you can speak to it when either sharing it with others or when challenged by another.
+Define: You need to not only determine the ultimate goal or vision but also clearly define that goal to ensure that you can speak to it when sharing it with others or when challenged by another.

-Share: You need to share that vision with those you seek to lead and you need to share it in an effective manner that is easy to understand.
-Remember that brilliance is not found in those who use fancy words and jargon; it’s found in those who can share complex ideas in a simple way that followers can easily understand.
-This will more than likely need to include the defined aspects and reasons as laid out in the previous heading.
+Share: You need to share that vision with those you seek to lead, and you need to share it in an effective manner that is easy to understand.
+Remember that brilliance is not found in those who use fancy words and jargon but in those who can share complex ideas in a simple way that followers can easily understand.
+This will likely need to include the defined aspects and reasons as laid out in the previous heading.